 Insecure remote access is a security and compliance disaster waiting to happen.
 You need to enforce strict password policies and multifactor authentication to verify all login attempts every time.

 #2.
-BYOD policies
+BYOD Policies

 Bring-your-own-device (BYOD) policies in the healthcare industry can increase productivity and reduce costs by letting employees use their own devices for work rather than trying to get accustomed to something new provided by their employers.
 Unfortunately, the concept is enough to leave many business leaders deeply unsettled, particularly when it comes to patient health information (PHI).